yongleex/AGT-ME/README.md

 # AGT-ME
-This is the source code of AGT-ME, which is submitted to IEEE Transaction on Image Processing.
+This is the source code of AGT-ME, which is submitted to IEEE Transaction on Signal Processing.

 If you want to reproduce all the results in our manuscript, please download all the images follow the  https://github.com/yongleex/AGT-ME/tree/master/images